Please ensure Javascript is enabled for purposes of website accessibility

 3 Investments with the Best Retirement Income Streams

-The second criterion for a desirable income stream is longevity.
+The second criterion for a solid income stream is longevity.
 If a financial instrument will provide you with quality returns for a year or two, it is simply not something to entertain for your retirement years.
 It won’t even be around that long.

 1. Stocks with a high dividend yield